The Risk of Not Innovating

 There is a very frightening trend happening in the USA.
 We are not growing entrepreneurs.
 What is it we believe in our capitalist country?
 Isn’t it something like this: Anybody who works very hard, has a bit of talent and a good idea, can start something, grow it, and do well. .

 Getting a Mandate to Innovate is Key.
 Larger companies typically have an innovation process in place.
 They don’t always work, but the majority of the Fortune 1000 has some kind of innovation process or system.
 There is an implied consent then, to innovate, at those organizations.

 MARCH 26, 2016

 Five Magic Imagination Guidelines.
 You hear it so often that it becomes one of those things that you really don’t think about it.
 “Use your imagination” is the phrase or thought that I’m talking about.
 I believe that many of us actually fear our own imagination.

 Speaker: Soren Kaplan, Founder of InnovationPoint

 We are excited to launch the Collaborative Innovation Webinar Series with Dr. Soren Kaplan.
 His just released book, "The Invisible Advantage," provides actionable insights into how any organization can create a culture of innovation, an environment that promotes freethinking, an entrepreneurial spirit, and sustainable value creation at all levels and across all functions.
 By registering for the webinar, you will get a free excerpt from his book.

 JULY 19, 2016

 Stealing Smart and Stealing Stupid.
 Melania Trump’s speech last evening at the GOP convention, and today’s subsequent media uproar and fiasco, is symbolic of several things in my view.
 Summarizing my themes here: Competence, Theft, and Ideas (or lack of them).
-I’ll take flack for writing this post, but understand, this is not about politics.
-He (or she) stole stupid.
-Maybe.

 “Open For Business” is a Promise Made